SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         have access).

     3. `ssh` to the VM as one of the previous exercises.
-Confirm that the container indeed contains both a python installation and Pytorch is also installed.
+Confirm that the container indeed contains both a Python installation and Pytorch is also installed.
 Hint: you also have the possibility through the web page to start a browser session directly to the VMs you create:

         <figure markdown>